Skip to main content

 • Currently executing activities

-• Completed and faulted activities
+• Completed activities

 • Execution duration per activity